ProfLehman/cs216_spring_2025/exam1/IPO_pool_example.md

-# 3.12 CS 216 In-Class P2 Example - Swimming Pool
+# 3.12 CS 216 In-Class IPO Example - Swimming Pool

 ## Overview
 A local swimming pool distributor needs a computer program that will calculate the number of gallons